 With a lot of sensitive data streaming in, it is crucial that security companies re-evaluate how they store the data and who can access it.
-For some Organizations, this demands a closer look at the IT department, where too much access to data is provided to IT pros, who develop and test new applications.
+For some Organisations, this demands a closer look at the IT department, where too much access to data is provided to IT pros, who develop and test new applications.

 This might be risky in many ways.
 When you provide access to coders and developers to production data, you allow them to see sensitive information and bring the data into potentially risky situations.
-Sharing data inappropriately with unauthorized entities creates a vulnerability, but this is not the only consequence.
+Sharing data inappropriately with unauthorised entities creates a vulnerability, but this is not the only consequence.

 This violates many growing data protection laws and regulations, according to which companies can only use personal data for the purposes for which it is collected.
 Using data to test new applications and updates is usually not the only purpose.
 Sharing a single user ID and password for each system is still a pretty common practice among IT and development teams.
 The problem that arises is, if something happens to the data, there is no way to find out who was behind the malicious activity.

 With multiple people using the same user ID, there is no chance of keeping accountability for those using that ID.
 This makes it hard to ascertain if someone used that ID to steal key information.
 Failing to implement controls can make it easier for an insider to get away with data leakage or theft.
 Therefore, people who can access sensitive data should have their access monitored.
-Using individual IDs can facilitate keeping a track of employees who obtain certain types of data or share it outside the Organization.
+Using individual IDs can facilitate keeping a track of employees who obtain certain types of data or share it outside the Organisation.

-Usually, data backup is one area where insiders can take advantage, but Organizations should take into consideration the fact that which data needs to be protected.
+Usually, data backup is one area where insiders can take advantage, but Organisations should take into consideration the fact that which data needs to be protected.
 There are many companies that have strong controls on their data that is used for production for daily work activities, but their backups are left wide open.
 Additionally, access to backup data is not prohibited to employees and access is granted to many people who can obtain personal information or corporate secrets.

+There are many ways Organisations could put data at risk and there are some ways they can protect it.
 Maintaining a historical record of all assets connected to the Internet, communications between them and who owns them can actually enable customers to identify unknown assets and potentially malicious traffic.

 Engineering and data science employees who have access to back-end systems should sign an agreement.
 This agreement should be separate from the employee contract and must highlight the fact that they can’t use the data outside certain applications.
 This is your first step towards Data Security and Protection.
-The number of people in the Organization who could access the data is relatively small.
+The number of people in the Organisation who could access the data is relatively small.
 Systems should also be segmented so that employees who do not require certain data, should not have access to it.
 For instance, members of the marketing team should not be able to reach back-end systems.